Automatic milking: Automatic milking systems (AMS)

 The innovative core of the AMS system is the robotic manipulator in the milking unit.
 This robotic arm automates the tasks of teat cleaning and milking attachment and removes the final elements of manual labour from the milking process.
 Careful design of the robot arm and associated sensors and controls allows robust unsupervised performance, such that the farmer is only required to attend the cows for condition inspection and when a cow has not attended for milking.

 Typical capacity for an AMS is 50–70 cows per milking unit.
 AMS usually achieve milking frequencies between 2 and 3 times per day, so a single milking unit handling 60 cows and milking each cow 3 times per day has a capacity of 7.5 cows per hour.
 This low capacity is convenient for lower-cost design of the robot arm and associated control system, as a window of several minutes is available for each cow and high-speed operation is not required.

 AMS units have been available commercially since the early 1990s, and have proved relatively successful in implementing the voluntary milking method.
 Much of the research and development has taken place in the Netherlands.
 The most farms with AMS are located in the Netherlands, and Denmark.

 A new variation on the theme of robotic milking includes a similar robotic arm system, but coupled with a rotary platform, improving the number of cows that can be handled per robot arm.
 A mobile variation of robotic milking, adapted to tie-stall configuration (stanchion barns), is used in Canada.
 In this configuration, the AMS travels in the centre isle of the barn approaching cows from behind to milk them in their stalls.

+A portable milking machine is an AMS on wheels.
+Portable milking machines have gained popularity with their low cost of installation and ability to take them close to animals who cannot be taken to the barn to milk.
+However they are reliant on manual labour to do the milking and may not be suitable as the only method of milking in large farms.